 Grants of up to $10,000 and additional in-kind support to USA, Canada, and International scholars representing indigenous communities for efforts to document, preserve, and enliven indigenous cultures, languages, and knowledge systems.
-This program supports interdisciplinary research aimed at knowledge and language revitalization and documentation.
+Funding is intended to increase access to the Smithsonian’s diverse collections- archival, biological, and cultural- in support of interdisciplinary research aimed at language and knowledge documentation and revitalization.

 GrantWatch ID#: 164363

 Applicants may request up to a maximum of $10,000 (USD).